jbcirs/rental-wyze-sync/README.md

-# Syncing Rental Wyze Devices
+# Syncing Rental Wyze De- Freeze protection and energy-saving modes

+### 📊 **Application Insights Integration**

+- Comprehensive telemetry tracking for all function executions
+- Custom metrics for execution times and performance monitoring
+- Exception tracking with detailed error analysis
+- Event tracking for function starts, completions, and failures
+- Dashboard-ready metrics for operational insights

+### 📱 **Enhanced Slack Integration**

-This app will synchronize Wyze devices for rental use.
+- Consistent notification format across all device typesis app will synchronize Wyze devices for rental use.
 This Azure Function looks one week in advance from your Hospitable calendar and adds, updates, or deletes codes into Wyze or SmartThings locks.

 ## Key Features